 For locally advanced disease, combined modality therapy is considered the current standard.
 This involves chemotherapy or chemoradiation followed by surgery.

-Most esophageal cancers are mucosal lesions that originate in the epithelial cells lining the esophagus.
+Most esophageal cancers are neoplastic mucosal lesions that originate in the epithelial cells lining the esophagus.

 History and exam